swiftlang/swift-evolution/proposals/0402-extension-macros.md

 The following restrictions apply to generated conformances and names listed in `@attached(extension)`:

-* An extension macro cannot add a conformance to a protocol that is not covered by the `conformances:` list in `@attached(extension, conformnaces:)`.
+* An extension macro cannot add a conformance to a protocol that is not covered by the `conformances:` list in `@attached(extension, conformances:)`.
 * An extension macro cannot add a member that is not covered by the `names:` list in `@attached(extension, names:)`.
 * An extension macro cannot introduce an extension with an attached `peer` macro, because the peer-macro-generated names are not covered by the original `@attached(extension)` attribute.